-The successful generation of images and the ability to exert effective control through our method are profoundly enlightening for \textbf{three significant reasons} as follows:
+The successful generation of images and the ability to exert effective control through utilizing winning tickets are profoundly enlightening for \textbf{three significant reasons} as follows:

-\textbf{Tolerance for non-Normal Initial Images} All of the initial images used for denoising in our methods are constructed and do not adhere to the normal distribution.
-According to our results (Fig.~\ref{fig:vis}, Tab.~\ref{tab:results}), most of the images generated from non-normal initial images still exhibit high quality while being effectively guided.
-The average quality of generated images (FID) is only slightly affected by a few failed generation.
-Please note that the diffusion model can tolerate non-normal initial images to a certain extent, but the generation still fails when the initial image deviates extremely from the normal distribution.
+\textbf{Tolerance for non-Gaussian Initial Images} All of the initial images used for denoising in our methods are constructed and do not adhere to the Gaussian distribution.
+According to our results (Fig.~\ref{fig:3_obj}, ~\ref{fig:3_sunglasses} and Tab.~\ref{tab:results}), most of the images generated from non-normal initial images still exhibit high quality while being effectively guided.
+However, the diffusion model can tolerate non-Gaussian initial images to a certain extent, but the generation still fails when the initial image deviates extremely from the normal distribution.

-\textbf{Versatility of Generation Tendency over Prompt} Our approach creates the database in advance by simply accepting a list of possible categories, without knowing the specific prompts that a user might use.
-We adopt a simplistic prompt format~(e.g. \verb|[a dog and a cat]|) to evaluate the generation tendency of random pixel blocks.
-According to our experiments, pixel blocks evaluated under such simple prompts have the ability to generate objects in various prompts efficiently.
-Our results reveal that the generation tendency of the initial pixel block has a considerable versatility between different prompts containing the same objects.
-Pixel blocks that display a tendency to generate the object \verb|dog| under our simple prompt \verb|[a dog and a car]| demonstrate applicability across various prompt descriptions, such as \verb|running dog| or \verb|black dog|, as shown in Fig.~\ref{fig:ver}.
+\textbf{Versatility of Winning Tickets over Prompt} In our experiment, we create a collection in advance by simply accepting a list of possible categories, without knowing the specific prompts that the generation uses.
+We adopt a simplistic prompt format~(e.g. \verb|[a dog and a cat]|) to select the winning tickets.
+According to our evaluation, winning tickets evaluated under such simple prompts can generate objects in various prompts efficiently.
+Our results reveal that a winning ticket has considerable versatility between different prompts containing the same objects.
+Winning tickets of \verb|dog| under our simple prompt \verb|[a dog and a car]| demonstrate applicability across various prompt descriptions, such as \verb|running dog| or \verb|black dog|, as shown in Fig.~\ref{fig:ver}.

-\textbf{Versatility of Generation Tendency over Image} Our results confirm the versatility of generation tendencies across different initial images.
-Previous study~\cite{mao2023guided} introducing the concept of generation tendencies proved that within the single image, pixel values determine these tendencies, and relocating pixel blocks within the same image can correspondingly edit these tendencies.
-Our experimental results greatly extend the finding: pixel blocks from one image will continue to exhibit the same generation tendency when transferred to another image.
+\textbf{Versatility of Winning Tickets over Image} Our results confirm the versatility of winning tickets across different initial images.
+Whether a pixel block can be a winning ticket is determined by its initial pixel values. winning tickets from one image will win again when transferred to another image.